- Study at Deakin

 You will undertake study at a higher level than your previously completed undergraduate degree, both in your honours coursework units and when you carry out research for your thesis.
 The thesis allows you to focus on an area of particular interest to you, and provides the opportunity to make a contribution to knowledge and wider debates in your discipline.

-Areas of study available in the Bachelor of Arts (Honours) are Dance, Drama, Journalism, Literary Studies, Media Arts (Animation, Film and Video, Photography), Media/Communication Studies, Professional and Creative Writing, Public Relations, Visual Arts, Anthropology, Criminology, History, Sociology, International Relations, Politics, Philosophical Studies, Middle East Studies and Australian Studies.
+Areas of study available in the Bachelor of Arts (Honours) are Dance, Drama, Journalism, Literary Studies, Media and Communication, Animation and Motion Capture, Children's Literature, Film and Television, Photography, Professional and Creative Writing, Public Relations, Visual Arts, Visual Communication Design, Anthropology, Criminology, History, Sociology, International Relations, Politics, Philosophical Studies, Middle East Studies and Australian Studies.

 The Bachelor of Arts (Honours) course requires the completion of 8 credit points of study at level 4.
 Half of that requirement is met through coursework, which may include directed reading and/or enrolment in course work units, and half is satisfied through a research project (thesis or dissertation) of 14 000/16 000 words.
 Where creative works form a significant part of the assessment, they must be accompanied by an exegesis of at least 6 000 words, depending on the discipline area.
 Lists of units and options available as honours coursework in any year are set down in the Honours Booklets produced by each study area.
 There are no attendance requirements for off-campus students, although regular consultation with an appointed thesis supervisor is required.